abcdesktopio/docs/opsdocs/docs/index.md

-abcdesktop.io is a native cloud desktop, and a complete work environment accessible from a simple HTML 5 web browser, without any installation.  **Each user’s application runs as a docker container** to reduce attack surface. abcdeskop.io is an opensource and free solution that offer seamless access to secure desktops and applications on any device, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.
+abcdesktop.io is a cloud native desktopless, and a complete work environment accessible from a simple HTML 5 web browser, without any installation.
+Like serverless does, deskopless computing allocates desktop resources on demand.  **Each user’s application runs as a container** to reduce attack surface. abcdeskop.io is an opensource and free solution that offer seamless access to secure desktops and applications on any device, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.

 This flexible working environment simplifies usage like